ProtaX/ptx-chat/README.md

 # ptx-chat
-Is a TCP chat using blocking sockets.
+Is a TCP chat using nonblocking sockets.
 For GUI I am using...

 # NanoGUI
 https://github.com/wjakob/nanogui